martamysyshynn/EncryptionMethods/README.md

 # File Structure

-.
-├── main.py                # Program entry point
-├── src/
-│   └── ciphers.py         # Core cipher algorithms and GUI logic
-├── data/
-│   ├── english_words.txt  # Dictionary for brute-force attacks
+- main.py - program launch
+- src:
+   - ciphers.py - algorithms for implementing ciphers
+- data:
+   - english_words.txt - dictionary
-│   ├── english_alphabet.txt
+   - english_alphabet.txt
-│   └── ukrainian_alphabet.txt
+   - ukrainian_alphabet.txt
-├── test/
+- test:
-│   └── test_main.py       # Unit tests for cipher algorithms
+   - test_main.py - unit tests for the program
-└── README.md              # Project documentation
+- README.md – project documentation

+# Installation and Usage
+   # Prerequisites
+      - Python 3.x
+      - Tkinter
+      - Libraries: tracemalloc, collections, random, math, functools, string, numpy, unittest, os

+   # Steps to Run

+      1. Clone the repository or download the source files.
+      2. Install required libraries (if not already installed).
+      3. Run the application.

-Additional Notes
+# Additional Notes

 - Performance Metrics
-   The application measures time taken and memory usage for each operation, displayed in the GUI.
+   - The application measures time taken and memory usage for each operation, displayed in the GUI.
 - Key Management
-   Cardano and Affine Ciphers: Keys can be exported/imported for reuse.
+   - Cardano and Affine Ciphers: Keys can be exported/imported for reuse.
-   Dictionary Attacks: For Vigenère, a dictionary file (english_words.txt) is required for brute-force attacks.
+   - Dictionary Attacks: For Vigenere, a dictionary file (english_words.txt) is required for brute-force attacks.
 - Limitations
-   Non-alphabetic characters (e.g., numbers, symbols) may not be processed by some ciphers.
+   - Non-alphabetic characters (e.g., numbers, symbols) may not be processed by some ciphers.
-   Large files may impact performance due to memory constraints.
+   - Large files may impact performance due to memory constraints.

 # License